X

 Perpetual Adoration

-We have 24-hour, seven days a week of Perpetual Adoration.
+We have perpetual adoration 24 hours a day, seven days a week.
 Please enter via the south doors of the Church.

 "Could you not watch one hour with me?"
 (Matthew 26:40)